How to write a scientific article.

 Step 3 – Introduction and Discussion

 The Introduction and Discussion are the creative hub of your paper that package your Results and Figures.
 The Introduction and Discussion are the Before and After.
-They are like a descent into the Grand Canyon and the ascent on the other side: the contours of both journeys should correspond in reverse order.
+They are like a descent into the Grand Canyon (skip this bit if you don’t like analogies) and the ascent on the other side: the contours of both journeys should correspond in reverse order.
 Starting the Introduction at ground level the reader is invited into a wide general field with a view of the study’s significance at the end of the Discussion on the horizon.
 Descending into the subject the Introduction stealthily and ineluctably points down toward a specific question/problem at the bottom end of the Introduction.
 After wading through to the other side of the Results the reader is given the specific answer/solution and main idea of the paper at the beginning of the Discussion and is gently but surely then taken back up to ground level to see the wider implications to researchers and to society.

 The Introduction is not a full review of a subject.